-New Single-Family Residence 3160 Linda Vista Road
+New Single-Family Residence 1248 Corona Drive

-Environmental Quality Act of 197 The following Mitigated Negative Declaration has been prepared in accordance with the California Environmental Quality Act of 1970 as amended, the State Guidelines, and the Environmental Guidelines and Procedures of the City of Glendale.
-Project Title/Common Name: New Single-Family Residence Project Location: 3160 Linda Vista Road, Glendale, Los Angeles County Project Description: To construct a new two-story, 2,606 square-foot single-family dwelling with an attached 411 square-foot two-car garage on a 14,468 square-foot lot, zoned R1R (FAR District II).
-The site was previously developed with a single-family residential structure that sustained major damage by a fire in 2011 requiring its demolition.
-A total of nine protected indigenous trees (nine Coastal Live Oaks; two California Sycamores) and a Blue-Line stream are located on the site.
-The project will require approval from the Planning Hearing Officer to allow the proposed single-family dwelling to be located in the required interior setback and to maintain the existing driveway that exceeds the maximum slope.
-Approval from the Design Review Board is also required.
-Project Type: Private Project Public Project Project Applicant: Jonathan Peters 6014 Flambeau Road Rancho Palos Verdes, CA 90275 Findings: The Director of the Community Development, on September 1, 2016 , after considering an Initial Study prepared by the Planning Division, found that the above referenced project as mitigated would not have a significant effect on the environment and instructed that a Mitigated Negative Declaration be prepared.
+The following Mitigated Negative Declaration has been prepared in accordance with the California Environmental Quality Act of 1970 as amended, the State Guidelines, and the Environmental Guidelines and Procedures of the City of Glendale.
+Project Title/Common Name: New Single-Family Residence Project Location: 1248 Corona Drive, Glendale, Los Angeles County Project Description: To construct a new two-story, 2,566 square-foot single-family dwelling with an attached 495 square-foot two-car garage on a 8,889 square-foot lot, zoned R1R (FAR District III) with an average current slope of approximately 70%.
+As proposed, the development will involve a total export of 987 cubic yards of soil.
+The proposed single-family dwelling will require approval from the Design Review Board.
+Project Type: Private Project Dublic Project Project Applicant: Eduardo J. Carillo 8207 Brookgreen Road Downey, CA 90240 Findings: The Director of the Community Development, on January 24, 2018 , after considering an Initial Study prepared by the Planning Division, found that the above referenced project as mitigated would not have a significant effect on the environment and instructed that a Mitigated Negative Declaration be prepared.
 Mitigation Measures: See attached Mitigation Monitoring and Reporting Program (MMRP) Attachments: Initial Study Checklist Contact Person: Dennis Joe, Planner City of Glendale Community Development Department 633 East Broadway Room 103 Glendale, CA 91206-4386 Tel: (818) 548-8157; Fax: (818) 240-0392